OWASP Mobile Security Testing Guide

 What is in for me?

 All of this is unpaid, volunteer work.
 However, depending on your contribution, you will be named in the “lead authors” or “contributors” list, and you’ll be able to point to the fact that you co-authored the guide.
 You’ll also be contributing to the field, helping others who are just starting out, and in turn becoming a happier person yourself (reaping the full benefits of your altruism).

 First of all, have a look at the existing RE chapters outline:

 You’ll probably immediately have ideas on how you can contribute.
 If that’s the case, read the author’s guide first.

 Then contact Bernhard Mueller - ideally directly on the OWASP Mobile Security Project Slack Channel, where you’ll find all the other project members.
 You can sign up for an account here.

 How can I participate in your project?

-If there’s something you really want to see in the guide, or you want to suggest an improvement, create an issue issue or ping us on Slack.
+- If there’s something you really want to see in the guide, or you want to suggest an improvement, open a discussion.

 There’s a lot of areas where you can help out: